Freshwater-Marine Interaction Accounting

 Extent accounting for transitional ecosystems

 Dynamic boundaries.
 The spatial extent of estuaries fluctuates with tidal cycles, river discharge, and seasonal variation.
 The accounting boundary should be defined using a consistent reference state (e.g., mean high water for the landward boundary, mouth cross-section for the seaward boundary) and documented in metadata.
-Changes in the estuary mouth configuration--such as barrier beach opening/closing in intermittently open systems--should be recorded as condition changes rather than extent changes unless they result in permanent loss or gain of the ecosystem type.
+Changes in the estuary mouth configuration—such as barrier beach opening/closing in intermittently open systems—should be recorded as condition changes rather than extent changes unless they result in permanent loss or gain of the ecosystem type.

 Submerged extent.
 Unlike terrestrial ecosystems where extent is measured as surface area, estuarine ecosystems include significant submerged components (subtidal channels, basins).
 Extent may be reported as either surface area or water volume, depending on the ecosystem type.
-For subtidal estuarine basins, water volume at a reference tidal state may be more informative than surface area alone.

 Multi-dimensional classification.
 Estuarine extent accounts should distinguish between intertidal and subtidal components, and between vegetated (mangrove, saltmarsh, seagrass) and unvegetated (mudflat, sand flat, open water) areas.
 This disaggregation enables linkage to the vegetation-specific accounts compiled under TG-6.2 Mangrove and Coastal Wetland Accounting.